GradDipThSt Award Summary

-The course may be taken with at least one specialisation from the disciplines of Theology or Biblical Studies.
+The course may be taken with at least one specialisation from the discipline of Biblical Studies or the subdiscipline of Systematic Theology.

-A specialisation in the GradDipThSt comprises of 36 credit points in one of the two aforementioned disciplines with at least one 9600-series unit.
+A specialisation in the GradDipThSt comprises 36 credit points with at least one 9200-series unit.

 - Australian College of Ministries